HL7/PDDI-CDS/pages/_includes/start.md

 #### CDS Hooks
 The PDDI CDS artifacts use the HL7 [CDS Hooks specification](http://cds-hooks.org/specification/1.0/).
 The CDS Hooks define the data structure to facilitate communication between the electronic health record and the PDDI CDS service through a RESTful API request and response.
 This allows patient data to be sent and received by the EHR at intervals that can better align with clinical workflows – further leveraging FHIR and SMART applications at the point of care.
 Relevant examples and clarifications for CDS Hooks in this implementation guide are below

+**TODO: possibly mention briefly that the CDS service is more general than CDS Hooks (i.e., it is not dependent on it for every CDS use case) but, we chose to combine CDS Hooks and the CDS service for this IG because of the simplicity and specific orientation to standardized clinical workflow **

 ##### Discovery

+**TODO: for the whole section, revise to address medication-select**

 The CDS service discovery is invoked for querying data that is needed for an anticipated CDS Hook request.
 This is a process that is performed at the EHR vendors discretion to improve the performance by supplying data that is needed for most CDS services associated with a specific Hook.